 The message Prefix Part is different for each mailbox between the Communication Layer and the Server Layer.
 There is no Prefix Part on messages from the Communication Layer to the Server Layer on the station node, i.e. on messages in the CMS input mailbox.

-Table 2 - Message Prefix Part for MMS Input Mailbox
+Table 2: Message Prefix Part for MMS Input Mailbox